UnsubCentral

 Risks of CAN-SPAM Non-Compliance

 Failure to comply with CAN-SPAM can result in significant fines, lawsuits, and damage to your brand.
+Violations can also result in criminal penalties, including imprisonment for aggravated offenses.
+Providing false information or using multiple email accounts to evade compliance can lead to additional penalties.
+Each separate email sent in violation of the CAN-SPAM Act may be treated as a distinct offense, increasing your potential liability.
 A company can lose trust with its customers or potential customers if they continue to receive emails after opting out.

 Opt-Out Overlap Statistics